karllhughes/learn/_posts/2024-08-12-seo-strategies-and-best-practices-for-technical-audiences.md

 </div>

 In this blog post, I'll recap the key takeaways from the webinar and explore some ways how you can enhance your SEO strategy for technical audiences.
-Whether you’re a [DevRel](https://draft.dev/learn/developer-relations-career-insights-from-7-industry-leaders), developer marketer or anyone or anyone involved in marketing technical products, this discussion will provide you some insights and strategies to help maximize your SEO efforts.
+Whether you’re a [DevRel](https://draft.dev/learn/developer-relations-career-insights-from-7-industry-leaders), developer marketer or anyone involved in marketing technical products, this discussion will provide you some insights and strategies to help maximize your SEO efforts.

 ## Unique SEO Considerations for Devtools

 SEO for devtool companies requires time and a tailored approach.
 Just as there's no one-size-fits-all devtool, there's no single SEO playbook that guarantees success.
 As Meg put it, "There's a learning curve in any industry."

-Unlike broader consumer markets, technical audiences demand a higher level of precision and expertise in communication.
-The slightest hint of inauthenticity can erode trust and credibility.
+Unlike broader consumer markets, **technical audiences demand a higher level of precision and expertise in communication.** The slightest hint of inauthenticity can erode trust and credibility.

-Meg emphasized that precision of language really matters and that understanding how your audience talks about their work is especially important when it comes to choosing the right keywords and optimizing your site.
+Meg emphasized that precision of language really matters and that **understanding how your audience talks about their work is especially important when it comes to choosing the right keywords and optimizing your site.**

 Nate agreed, highlighting the challenges he faced when transitioning from consumer finance to the technical Kubernetes space.
-He emphasized the need for in-depth content like coding samples and tutorials to effectively engage technical audiences.
-Nate also mentioned that creating content that targets a technical SEO keyword is a lot pricier.
+He emphasized the **need for in-depth content like coding samples and tutorials** to effectively engage technical audiences.
+Nate also mentioned that **creating content that targets a technical SEO keyword is a lot pricier.**

 > "I also found that creating content for a more technical audience was a lot more expensive.
 Three to four times as expensive as what it might be for creating a piece of content to serve what is like a non-technical consumer keyword." - Nate Matherson, Co-founder & CEO, Positional